 Directed Self-Placement (DSP)

-As its name indicates, Directed Self-Placement (DSP) is especially useful for your own reflection and self-assessment.
-The essays and reflective question responses are not used to evaluate you or place you in a course; and you will not receive formal feedback on your essay or questions.
-Rather, the DSP process simulates a college-level reading and writing task through which students self-reflect upon their preparedness for college-level writing.
-You will receive a course recommendation based on your answers to the reflective questions before the first round of course registration in July 2013.
-You are invited to consider this recommendation alongside your other writing and reading experiences as you make the important choice about your first writing-intensive course.
+At Wake Forest University, you have the opportunity to decide which first writing course is most appropriate for you, and the DSP process is designed to helps you reflect on that decision.
+The essays and question responses are not used to evaluate you or place you in a course; and you will not receive formal feedback on your essay or questions.
+Rather, the DSP process simulates a college-level reading and writing task through which you self-reflect on your preparedness for college-level writing.
+You will receive a course recommendation based on your answers to the reflective questions before the first round of course registration in July.
+You are invited to consider this recommendation alongside your other writing and reading experiences as you make the important choice about your first writing course.

 For information about the importance of DSP: DSP Video